 Given the opposition to the Trump administration’s focus on reforming, revising, and reducing government regulations, it is almost inevitable that companies impacted by these efforts will get swept up into oversight investigations of the Trump administration’s dealings with the private sector if it is perceived they ‘benefited’ from regulatory changes.
 As a result, companies should proactively implement strategies that will prevent them from becoming collateral damage.

-Our lawyers and government affairs professionals collectively have hundreds of years of congressional experience on both sides of the witness table, including Members of Congress and Committee Counsel who have chaired, organized, and run dozens of hearings.
+K&L Gates has a team that has handled over 100 congressional investigations covering just about every industry.
+We provide full spectrum, bipartisan congressional oversight and investigations services across our global platform.
+Our lawyers and government affairs professionals collectively have hundreds of years of congressional experience on both sides of the witness table, including Members of Congress and Committee Counsel who have chaired, organized, and run dozens of hearings, as well as lawyers with experience representing the White House and other Executive Branch agencies in major congressional investigations.
 Our team includes policy professionals and attorneys who have deep substantive expertise across numerous practice areas – government enforcement, white collar crime, financial services, energy, environment, health care, technology, procurement, banking, educational institutions, non-bank lenders, and others.
 We regularly advise attorneys with other firms who need assistance with congressional investigations and hearings.

 We have consistently been recognized by Chambers USA, Legal 500, U.S. News-Best Lawyers “Best Law Firms,” and others as a leading policy practice, acknowledged for our extraordinary service, substantive knowledge of the issues, political acumen, industry understanding, and depth and breadth of our bipartisan relationships with government officials.
 Similarly, our white collar practice has consistently earned national recognition by publications such as “U.S. News-Best Lawyers “Best Law Firms.”